pretix/pretix-docs/docs/topics/gift-cards.md

 ## General usage

-The following two subsections tell you how to do the basic setup for gift cards.
 By default, gift cards will be valid indefinitely; they will have codes that are 12 digits and length; and they will be accepted as a payment method for any newly created event without any restrictions.
 If you want to change any of these things, then the next two subsections will tell you how.